idvorkin/idvorkin.github.io/_posts/2015-11-25-search-inside-yourself.md

   - Write for 7 minutes.
 - Alternate Envisioning:
   - You're at your own Obituary
-  - You're at a talk that is deeply touching and insipiring.
+  - You're at a talk that is deeply touching and inspiring.
     - What did the speaker saying why is it touching you.
     - What makes you look up to the speaker, what do you envy.
     - Imagine the speaker is you.